 5 Day Woodfire Workshop

 The 5 day woodfire workshop is intended to help participants gain an understanding of the variables when firing a kiln with wood.
 Depending on the size of the kiln, we may or may not be able to unload and analyze the results together.
-Woodfiring workshops can be incredibly beneficial because we are able to discuss, ask questions, and formulate solutions for a process that often times provides more questions than answers..
+Woodfiring workshops can be incredibly beneficial because we are able to discuss, ask questions, and formulate solutions for a process that often times provides more questions than answers.
 Loading is perhaps the most important part of a wood firing, yet so often work is simply "put" into the kiln v. "loaded".
-Firing the kiln is not about putting wood in the kiln, but how often, how much, and where each log is placed has a direct effect on how the kiln heats, and the color of the clay.
-I've developed unique systems to help everyone on the team to get on the same firing schedule, and understand the results of their actions.
+Firing the kiln is not about putting wood in the kiln, but how often, how much, and where each log is placed has a direct effect on how the kiln heats, and color development within the clay and glaze.
+I've developed unique systems to help everyone on the team get on the same firing schedule, and understand the results of their actions.
 The 5 Day Firing Workshop has helped numerous people eliminate "bad firings" in kilns they've had difficulty with through the years.
 I've also fired kilns which have produced remarkable results throughout the years, yet the kiln owner felt he/she wanted to see how someone else loads and fires their kiln.
 I am a firm believer in always being a student, and I always learn from the "regulars" around each kiln.
-One technique I've developed through the years is the ability to fire tube style kilns by only stoking the front firebox, and eliminating side stoking.
+One of techniques I've developed through the years is the ability to fire tube style kilns by only stoking the front firebox, and eliminating side stoking.
 This is done through a specific stoking pattern, careful attention during loading in regards to flow, and often times adjusting rear flue walls.
 There are many benefits to this simplified version of heating a kiln.